Dastagirireddy/express-restify/README.md

 An url of the route for REST service.

 #####model
-Model name of a `mongoose collection'.
+Model name of a `mongoose collection`.

 #####restrict
 An array to `restrict` the properties while retrieving the data from the database.